Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 - Portugal.
 Spend €280,000 in Portugal to obtain a residency in 90 days.
 Keep in mind that there is a residency requirement if you opt for Portugal.

 And then there is always the Greek passport that you could wait for.
-If the Greek residence by investment program doesn’t seem like the right fit, you could stay put until Greece launches its citizenship by investment program that’s in the works.
+If the Greece Golden Visa program doesn’t seem like the right fit, you could stay put until Greece launches its citizenship by investment program that’s in the works to get your passport.
 This would give you the added benefit of being able to live and work in the Schengen area, not just traveling within its borders.

 Invest in Real Estate